Use a Vacuum Gauge to Troubleshoot Your Car's Mechanical Problems

 The Vacuum Test

-4. Keep the vacuum gauge and hoses away of moving engine components like pulleys, drive belts and radiator fans.
+- Keep the vacuum gauge and hoses away from moving engine components like pulleys, drive belts, and radiator fans.

 Vacuum Gauge Readings